 Sample GPX track and waypoints

-Here is a screenshot showing the track and three waypoints loaded from the sample GPX file; this shows a drive from La Hermida to Bejes.
-Note that the three waypoints could be changed from an ‘X’ to an icon; see Using icons for more details.
+Here is a screenshot showing the track and three waypoints loaded from the sample GPX file included with MapGazer; this shows a drive from La Hermida to Bejes.
+Note that the three waypoints could be changed from an ‘X’ to an icon or a dot; see Using icons for more details.

 |MapGazer and these web pages were written by Mike Cowlishaw; Please send me any corrections, suggestions, etc.|